MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/communication-job-router-readme.md

 To use Azure SDK libraries on a website, you need to convert your code to work inside the browser.
 You do this using a tool called a **bundler**.
 Refer to our [bundling documentation](https://aka.ms/AzureSDKBundling) to better understand bundling.

-## Tutorial: Route jobs to workers using the Azure Communication Services (ACS) Job Router SDK
+## Tutorial: Route jobs to workers using the Azure Communication Services Job Router SDK

 In this tutorial, you will learn: